-Assessments: There will be quizzes given over the assigned homework.
+Quizzes & Tests: There will be quizzes given over the assigned homework.
 The number of quizzes for the semester is undetermined but only a portion will count as the quiz grade.

-Tests: There will be four tests (final exam inclusive).
+There will be four tests (final exam inclusive).
 The final exam will be comprehensive.
-See your OUTLINE for the approximate date for each test.